Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 There are over 30 algorithms to choose from when using the Optimization Tool.
 An algorithm selection wizard is provided to make it easy to choose algorithms that will work best for the problem at hand.
 You will use the Darwin Algorithm.
 Darwin is a genetic search algorithm developed specifically for solving engineering optimization problems.
 Because Darwin does not require gradient information, it is able to effectively search non-linear and noisy design spaces.
 Also, Darwin is a genetic optimizer that can solve constrained design problems.

-1. Open the Algorithm shortcut menu.
+1. Open the Algorithm dropdown menu.

 2. Select Darwin Algorithm.